Changing to F-1 Status

 If you are in a B status (B-1 or B-2), explain when and why you decided to study after your arrival in the U.S. Write a detailed, step-by-step description of the circumstances that led to your decision to attend school here.
 Attach any evidence to prove what happened.
 (Changes of status to F-2 may skip this question.)

 You are not permitted to travel internationally before your application is adjudicated.
 If you do, your application for a Change of Status will be considered abandoned.
-Please contact us before making any travel plans.
+Please contact ISSS before making any travel plans.

 Do not begin employment, if permitted under the new status, until the Change of Status is approved.

 USCIS officers will determine your eligibility for a Change of Status and will either approve it, deny it or issue a Request for Evidence (RFE).
-An RFE would indicate what information is needed by USCIS to fully evaluate your application for a change of status.
-If you receive an RFE, please contact the ISSS office for assistance.
+An RFE will outline additional information needed by USCIS to fully evaluate your application.
+If the application is denied, the applicant is notified of the decision and the reason.